 The meteogram Climate shows the annual course of temperature, precipitation amount and days, as well as wind measurements from a closest weather station.
 The weather variables shown depend on the availability of complete and consistent measurements from the measurement station and are aggregated on a weekly or monthly basis.

 - The first diagram shows the average, the maximum (red) and the minimum (blue) temperatures.
 Extreme values are represented by + and * characters.
-Two thirds of observed temperatures lie within the colored temperature range.
+Two thirds of observed temperatures lie within the coloured temperature range.

 - The second diagram shows the precipitation amount (in mm) and the range of monthly means in two thirds of the years.